feisenyu/transformers_4573/awesome-transformers.md

 ## [rust-bert](https://github.com/guillaume-be/rust-bert)

 Rust-native state-of-the-art Natural Language Processing models and pipelines.
-Port of Hugging Face's Transformers library, using the tch-rs crate and pre-processing from rust-tokenizers.
+Port of Hugging Face's transformers_4573 library, using the tch-rs crate and pre-processing from rust-tokenizers.
 Supports multi-threaded tokenization and GPU inference.
 This repository exposes the model base architecture, task-specific heads and ready-to-use pipelines.

 Keywords: Rust, BERT, Inference